nlndhlm/footballstats/README.md

 # footballstats

+Python3

+Gets data from football-data.co.uk and outputs average shots and goals to .csv.

+Instructions:
+ - Download and run FOOTBALLSTATS.py
+ - Downloaded data and generated stats (.csv-files) will show in same folder as script.

 Output will be to .csv with averages of data input, listed in the following order per line:

 0: Team